 Sewing kit.
 Losing a button is like losing your whole wardrobe if you're not careful.
 Packing a small sewing kit is essential for making sure you don't have to get by without your only pair of jeans.

 Emergency toilet roll.
 There will come a time when your halls is fresh out of loo roll, and you're almost certainly going to want it ages before someone actually orders in some more.
 Spare yourself the misery and keep a spare roll stashed in your room!

 Shared House Things

-Lemsips - Freshers flu is not a myth, nor is it a one-time event.
-Pack some Lemsips and make sure you can take care of yourself when you inevitably get a cold!
+Lemsips.
+Freshers' flu is not a myth, nor is it a one-time event.
+Pack some Lemsip and make sure you can take care of yourself when you inevitably get a cold!

 Tech and Tools